A Look At Taylor Swift's Rumoured Boyfriend Travis Kelce's Net Worth

 Which brands does Travis Kelce endorse?

-The performances of Travis Kelce have made him a popular star in the United States of America, not only among the fans and experts of the sport but also among major multinational organisations who chase him to sign as a brand ambassador.
-Travis Kelce’s endorsement deals, albeit not his primary source of income, add significantly to his career earnings.
+The performances of Travis Kelce have made him a popular star in the United States of America, not only among fans and experts of the sport but also among major multinational organisations.
+As such, Travis Kelce’s endorsement deals, albeit not his primary source of income, add significantly to his career earnings.

 Kelce has a number of major corporations in his rich endorsement portfolio.
 The most prominent of his endorsement deals is with American multinational fast food chain McDonald’s.
 He also has a long-standing endorsement deal with American athletic footwear and apparel manufacturer Nike.

-In addition, Travis Kelce enjoys the privilege of having endorsement deals with a host of other popular companies as well, such as Papa John’s, Dick’s Sporting Goods, Tide, LG, Old Spice, T-Mobile and Amazon, among others.
+In addition, Travis Kelce enjoys the privilege of having endorsement deals with a host of other popular companies as well including Papa John’s, Dick’s Sporting Goods, Tide, LG, Old Spice, T-Mobile and Amazon, among others.

 How about that touchdown, @TaylorSwift13? pic.twitter.com/f58bpLeLWT